-Students may apply for an open period during their junior and senior year.
+Students may apply for late arrival or early dismissal during their junior and senior year.
 During the scheduled open period, students are to be off campus.
 Juniors may have 1 open period and seniors can have 2 open periods.
 Please note that at any time a student's grades fall below mastery, the open period may be taken away and replaced with a support class.